PhilaNgcamu/create-react-app/ManagingState/README.md

 <h2>Extracting State Logic into a Reducer</h2>

-- You can consolidate all the state update logic outside the component in a single function.
+- You can consolidate all the state update logic outside the component in a single function when the complexity grows.